8none1/zengge_lednetwf/scratchnotes.md

 `3e 00 04 00 1b 14 00 04 45 80 00 00 33 34 0c  7b22636f6465223a302c227061796c6f6164223a2238313144323332353045303033323332464630303032303033303839227d`
 `>E34                                         {"code":0,"payload":"811D23250E003232FF0002003089"}`

-If I look at just on the on/off messages I sent they look like this:
+If I look at just on the on/off messages I sent they look like this (including packet headers `02 02 00 1c 00 18` etc):

 ```
 02 02 00 1c 00 18 00 04 00 12 17 00 00 04 80 00 00 0d 0e 0b 3b 24 00 00 00 00 00 00 00 32 00 00 91